junxit/us-congress-bills-117/bill.md

 legis-num: H.R.
 3684
 congress: 117th CONGRESS
 session: 1st Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the Senate of the United States,
 ---

 # H.R.
 3684

-> To authorize funds for Federal-aid highways, highway safety programs, and transit programs, and for other purposes.
+That the bill from the House of Representatives (H.R.
+3684) entitled “An Act to authorize funds for Federal-aid highways, highway safety programs, and transit programs, and for other purposes.”, do pass with the following

+*Strike all after the enacting clause and insert the following:*

 ## § 1.
-Short title
+Short title; table of contents

-This Act may be cited as the “Investing in a New Vision for the Environment and Surface Transportation in America Act” or the “INVEST in America Act”.
+- **(a)** *Short title* This Act may be cited as the “Infrastructure Investment and Jobs Act”.
+- **(b)** *Table of contents* The table of contents for this Act is as follows:

 ## § 2.
-Table of contents

-The table of contents for this Act is as follows:

-## § 3.
 References

 Except as expressly provided otherwise, any reference to “this Act” contained in any division of this Act shall be treated as referring only to the provisions of that division.